Identifier for Advertisers

-Apple's Identifier for Advertisers (IDFA) is a unique random device identifier Apple generates and assigns to every device.
+The Identifier for Advertisers (IDFA) is a unique random device identifier that American information technology company Apple generates and assigns to every device.
 It is intended to be used by advertisers to deliver personalized ads and attribute ad interactions for ad retargeting.
 Users can opt-out of IDFA via the "Limit Ad Tracking" (LAT) setting (and an estimated 20% do).

 Starting in iOS 14.5, iPadOS 14.5, and tvOS 14.5, users are prompted to decide whether to opt-in or out of IDFA sharing before apps can query it.
 This choice can be altered in Settings.
 In May, 2021, Verizon-owned advertisement analytics company Flurry Analytics reported that 96% of US users opted out of IDFA sharing.

 History

 Limit Ad Tracking

 In iOS 10, Apple introduced "Limit Ad Tracking" setting for users who do not wish to be tracked by advertising networks.
 If the setting is enabled the system returns a default all-zero id for that device.
 As of December 2020, it's estimated that approximately 20% of users turn on this setting.